decaffeinate/bulk-decaffeinate/README.md

   5. If the `jscodeshiftScripts` config value is specified, it runs [jscodeshift](https://github.com/facebook/jscodeshift) with those scripts in the order specified.
+  6. If the `mochaEnvFilePattern` config value is specified, it prepends `/* eslint-env mocha */` to the top of every test file.
-  6. It runs `eslint --fix` on all files, which applies some style fixes according to your lint rules.
+  7. It runs `eslint --fix` on all files, which applies some style fixes according to your lint rules.
 For any remaining lint failures, it puts a comment at the top of the file disabling those specific lint rules and leaves a TODO comment to fix any remaining style issues.
-  7. All post-decaffeinate changes are committed as a third commit.
+  8. All post-decaffeinate changes are committed as a third commit.

 In all generated commits, "decaffeinate" is used as the author name (but not the email address).
 This makes it clear to people using `git blame` that the file